laradock/laradock/README.md

 - Start xDebug by default: `./xdebugPhpFpm start`.
 - See the status: `./xdebugPhpFpm status`.

-Note: If `./xdebugPhpFpm` doesnt execute and gives `Permission Denied` error the problem can be that file `xdebugPhpFpm` doesnt have execution access.
+Note: If `./xdebugPhpFpm` doesn't execute and gives `Permission Denied` error the problem can be that file `xdebugPhpFpm` doesn't have execution access.
 This can be fixed by running `chmod` command  with desired access permissions.